tajroshith/terraform-S3-bucket/README.md

 ![](screenshot.jpg)

 As there was a pre existing terraform state file, terraform will now copy our state file to our backend S3 bucket.

+Further checking on our S3 bucket we could see that the tfstate file has appeared in it.